UltraShape Review: Uses, Effectiveness, Safety, Cost

 Before you decide to spend money on Ultrashape, it’s important to consider the costs, as well as the number of treatments needed, which we discuss in the next section.

-Ultrashape Costs & Number of Treatments for Visible Results
+Ultrashape Costs and Number of Treatments for Visible Results

 In Dr. Gorodisky’s practice, the cost depends on the size of the areas treated.
 Small areas start at $300 and larger areas can range to about $3,000.
 The treatment includes a series of three sessions, two weeks apart.